IKOR-GmbH/sip-framework/sip-archetype/src/main/resources/archetype-resources/adapter-description.md

-# Welcome!
+# SIP Adapter Description

-**Thank you for using SIP Framework!**

-Please describe your adapter workflow.
+Please describe the workflow of your adapter.